FlyingDR/modern-syslog/README.md

   that shouldn't block your app.
 - Can be used as a stream.
 - Has formatted log functions.
-- Uses nan, so supports node and io.js, and will continue to do so.
 - Is API compatible with [node-syslog][], from which I gathered inspiration and owe thanks.